Rainbow circled chalice

 Annual all-congregation retreat

-Each year since 1970, Prairie members and friends have scheduled an annual retreat in the fall.
-The 2004 and 2005 retreats were at Bethel Horizons, near Dodgeville.
-Many retreats have also been at Camp Upham Woods near Wisconsin Dells.
-The retreat provides an opportunity for members and friends to join together in canoeing, nature walks, crafts, discussion groups, games, dancing, singing, meditation, worship--you name it!
+Each year since 1970, Prairie members and friends have scheduled an annual retreat in the fall or, since 2012, in the spring.
+These retreats have often been at Bethel Horizons, near Dodgeville.
+Past retreats have also been held at Pine Lake Camp near Westfield or at Camp Upham Woods near Wisconsin Dells.
+The retreat provides an opportunity for members and friends to join together in nature walks, crafts, discussion groups, games, dancing, singing, meditation --you name it!
 The highlights of the weekend are the Talent Show on Saturday night and the Sunday morning service featuring a "key log ceremony."

 Music making

 Prairie appreciates musicians and encourages their talents.
 Most Sunday services include piano accompaniment or other musical performances.
 The most frequent performer is the Prairie Choir, which is open to any member who can carry a tune.
-Rehearsals are most Sunday mornings from 9:00 - 9:45 am.
+Rehearsals are most Sunday mornings from 8:45 - 9:45 am during the school year.
+(The choir takes the summer off.)
+For more information contact the choir director, Barbara Park, at barpark@gmail.com.

 Circle Dinners